TBiGRU¶

 Reproduce original configurations¶

-You can reproduce the original experiments of Cao et al. by using the get_tbigru
+You can reproduce the original experiments of Cao et al. by using the get_tbigru constructor function.
+Known differences to the original paper:

 - The feature selection is carried out separately for each transfer task instead of jointly for all sub-datasets.
 This is because the target data should be truncated, as noted above.
 Therefore, a different sub-dataset needs to be truncated for the feature selection for each task, too.